New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 While the overall best time to post on Facebook is somewhere around 10.00 a.m. and 06.00 p.m, testing and improving your posting hour according to the results you get is mandatory.

-Generally, posting in the afternoon will bring more post views while also increasing the number of impressions, but it’s not a cast in stone rule.
+Generally, posting in the afternoon will bring more post views while also increasing the number of impressions, but this rule is not set in stone.

-To make sure your followers will like, comment and share your Facebook posts, you have to find out what’s the best posting time on Facebook for your brand.
+To make sure your followers will like, comment and share your Facebook posts, you have to find out what’s the best posting time on Facebook for your brand, niche and industry.

 Measure the engagement and reach of your posts to see what best clicks for your audience and adapt your content based on data.

-To see more post insights, you could also use a third-party analytics tool.
-Socialinsider is a great idea if you need to check more metrics and download the report.
+To access more post insights, you could also use a third-party analytics tool.
+Socialinsider is a great idea if you need to check more metrics in one single dashboard and download a data-rich, presentation-ready report.

 3.2.
 Facebook Audience Insights